simplonco/renault-digital-2020-chef-doeuvre/README.md

 ## Installation

-Choose either "client-angular" or "client-react", start the server (see below) and go to http://127.0.0.1:3000
+Choose either "client-angular", "client-react" or "client-vue", start the server (see below) and go to http://127.0.0.1:3000

 ```
 npm install

+# Angular or React
 npm start

+# Vue
+npm run serve
 ```

 ## Start an Angular app